Analytics dashboards

 This feature is only compatible with the product analytics data source.

-You can use the data explorer to:
+You can use the data explorer to explore available data.

 View project dashboards